DaVieS007/bhyve-webadmin/README.md

 ## Installation
 ### Minimum Requirements
-- At least a FreeBSD 12+ installed onto your target machine with virtualisation capable amd64 architecture.
+- At least a FreeBSD 13.4-RELEASE or newer installed onto your target machine with virtualisation capable amd64 architecture.
 - Minimum 250MB of free space on /var/lib for the binaries
 - Network interface